gvwilson/sensibleadventures/bookster/bookster.md

 Thomas beamed, as if he had been waiting eagerly to meet some famous wonder-worker.
 "The pleasure, truly, the pleasure."
-He folded his hands in front of his chest.
+He folded his hands in front of his chest Bantangui-style.

-"*Shalma'a*," Erileine said awkwardly.
+"*Shalma'a*," Erileine said, returning the magician's bow awkwardly.

 Thomas waited.
 When she said nothing more, his smile broadened.
 "A woman of few words, eh?
-Like…  Like…  What was his name?
-The boy from Medef?
+Like… Like… What was his name?"
+He cocked his head and glanced down at his jacket.
+"No, not him, the boy from Medef.
 Eyeun?"

 "Eimin," Razi corrected calmly.